spark423/pldi2025-artifact/README.md

 ## Generation of functions with our approach

 We provide scripts to generate the oracle results for all our functions.
 The oracle generation scripts are expected to complete within roughly 2 hours for all the functions.
+The size of the oracle file for each function is 32GB.
 For each function, we also provide scripts to generate intervals and polynomials using the three methods discussed in the paper: the default RLIBM method, the rounding-invariant outputs method, and the rounding-invariant input bounds method (see Interval and Polynomial Generation).
-We provide instructions to run the relevant scripts for each function.

 ### Oracle Generation